Words in italic type have been added for clarity. They are not found in the original Hebrew or Aramaic.

 Ezekiel 31:1 Now it came to pass in the eleventh year (587 BC), in the third month (Sivan), on the first day of the month, that the word of the Lord came to me, saying,

-Ezekiel 31:“Son of man, say to Pharaoh king of Egypt and to his multitude:
+Ezekiel 31:2 “Son of man, say to Pharaoh king of Egypt and to his multitude:

 ‘Whom are you like in your greatness?

-Trees, throughout scripture are symbolic of men and the nations in which they rule.
+- Trees, throughout scripture are symbolic of men and the nations in which they rule.
 God is reminding Pharaoh Hophra of how Assyria was once a great tree, in the same way Egypt is a great nation.
-If the great nation Assyria could come to its end, the Pharaoh can also be cut down like a magnificent tree.
+If the great nation Assyria could come to its end, so also Pharaoh can be cut down like a magnificent tree.

 The line of Assyrian kings ended with the defeat of Assyria’s final king Ashur-uballit II by Babylon in 609 BC, after which Assyria disappeared as an independent political unit, never to rise again.